anonymous98-ux/CNFformer/README.md

 Notes on results:
-Please note that there would be some variablity in the results, as they are averaged across several runs.
+Please note that there would be some variability in the results, as they are averaged across several runs.
 However, the overall trends and conclusions (hypotheses) remain consistent.
 This variability is a known aspect of the methods employed and does not affect the validity of the comparisons or the conclusions drawn from the experiments.